core

 get_scans Link

-Get the list of Scan instances defined in the local database, possibly filtered using a query.
+Get a list of Scan instances defined in the local database, possibly filtered using a query.

 Parameters: